basecamp/marginalia/README.md

 Marginalia ships with `:application`, `:controller`, and `:action` enabled by default.
 In addition, implementation is provided for:
-  * `:line` (for file and line number calling query). :line supports a configuration by setting a regexp in `Marignalia::Comment.lines_to_ignore` to exclude parts of the stacktrace from inclusion in the line comment.
+  * `:line` (for file and line number calling query). :line supports a configuration by setting a regexp in `Marginalia::Comment.lines_to_ignore` to exclude parts of the stacktrace from inclusion in the line comment.

 Pull requests for other included comment components are welcome.